linonetwo/react-native-postmessage-cat/README.md

  * This file should be required by BrowserView's preload script to work */ import { useMemo } from 'react';
-import webviewPreloadedJS from 'react-native-postmessage-cat/webview-string';
+import { ProxyPropertyType, useRegisterProxy, webviewPreloadedJS } from 'react-native-postmessage-cat';
-import { useRegisterProxy } from 'react-native-postmessage-cat/react-native';
+import type { ProxyDescriptor } from 'react-native-postmessage-cat/common';

 import { WorkspaceServiceIPCDescriptor } from '@services/workspaces/interface';